 This recipe is based on a dish from a restaurant named

 Ciro's that used to be near me.
-It basically is a take on Piccata, except
+It basically is a take on Piccata,

-scaloppini, buy boneless, skinless breast and slice them thinly.
+chicken scaloppini, buy boneless, skinless breast and slice them thinly.

 Preparation Time: 30 minutes Serving Size: 4

 - 1 stick (8 tablespoons) unsalted butter, clarified,